vdresch/pulse_ox/README.md

 ## Supported Devices

-Currently only tested on an Venu 2S.
+Currently only tested on a Venu 2S.

 - Venu 2S